 These 8 Haunted Places In Des Moines Will Send Chills Down Your Spine

-All cities have urban legends and haunted places, and Des Moines is no exception.
-In fact, there seem to be quite a few haunted high schools in Des Moines.
+Looking for haunted places in Des Moines, Iowa?
+All cities have urban legends and haunts, and Des Moines is no exception.
+In fact, haunted Des Moines actually has quite a few high schools on the list.
 (Students and faculty, beware!)
 Here are eight haunted places in Des Moines that will send chills down your spine.